Wednesday, May 22, 2013

 Bacon Double Cheeseburger Grilled Cheese Sandwich

 I found this recipe at Closet Cooking and made it for dinner last night.
-I had to make enough for 7 of us, so I never was able to get a photo of a finished product.
+I had to make enough for seven of us, so I never was able to get a photo of a finished product.
 So I'll show you the original photo from Closet Cooking.
 This recipe was so delicious and the kids went for seconds!

 To Quote Kevin at Closet Cooking: